LITANY---------------------------------BRIEF BIO-SKETCH

 pagan.
 He too, desirous of seeing the Angel, received instruction and

-Baptism had the same happiness and was enraptured by the sweetness and
+after Baptism had the same happiness and was enraptured by the

 All three, later on,